CMLL World Heavyweight Championship: History

 On April 18, 1997, Steel became the first Canadian to win the championship by defeating then-champion Rayo de Jalisco Jr. to become the eighth overall champion.
-In September 1997, Steel signed a contract with the World Wrestling Federation (WWF, now WWE) forcing CMLL to vacate the championship for the second time.
+In September 1997, Steel signed a contract with the World Wrestling Federation (WWF, renamed WWE in 2002) forcing CMLL to vacate the championship for the second time.
 Instead of holding a traditional tournament to crown another champion, CMLL had the new champion decided in a triple threat match between the top three heavyweight contenders, Universo 2000, Rayo de Jalisco Jr., and Cien Caras.
 On October 19, 1997, Universo 2000 won the title, starting the first of his three reigns, more than any other wrestler.
 Universo 2000 lost the title to and regained the title from Rayo de Jalisco Jr. Universo 2000's second reign as champion lasted 1,225 days, the championship's longest reign.
 This record-breaking run ended on April 18, 2003, when Mr. Niebla won the title.
 Mr. Niebla was champion for 543 days before Universo 2000 regained the championship for his record-setting third reign.

 On July 8, 2007, Dos Caras Jr. became the fourteenth overall champion.
 His reign lasted 533 days, but only saw him defend the title a few times, defeating Lizmark Jr. and Último Guerrero.
 On December 22, 2008, Último Guerrero won the championship from Dos Caras Jr., who shortly afterwards left CMLL to work for WWE.
 On April 2, 2009, Último Guerrero successfully defended the title against Rey Mendoza Jr. on an independent wrestling promotion show in Gomez Palacio, marking the first time the CMLL World Heavyweight Championship was defended on a non-CMLL promoted show.
 After a 963-day reign and 17 successful defenses, Guerrero lost the title to Héctor Garza on August 12, 2011.
 The championship was vacated on November 11, 2011, after Garza left CMLL for Perros del Mal Producciones, a group of former CMLL wrestlers who broke away from the promotion in late 2011.
 On January 1, 2012, El Terrible became the new champion when he defeated CMLL World Light Heavyweight Champion Rush in a decision match.
 The two had won a torneo cibernetico match a week earlier to earn spots in the match.

 Máximo Sexy won the championship on January 30, 2015, by defeating El Terrible.
 On May 22, 2017, then-reigning champion Máximo Sexy was fired by CMLL for his involvement in an act of vandalism and the championship was vacated.
-On June 6, 2017 Marco Corleone won a 10-man torneo cibernetico elimination match to become the new CMLL World Heavyweight Champion.
+On June 6, 2017, Marco Corleone won a 10-man torneo cibernetico match to become the new CMLL World Heavyweight Champion, but he vacated the title after 442 days when he left the promotion. Último Guerrero won the title for a second time when he defeated Diamante Azul in the finals of a tournament on October 16, 2018.
+After 1,074 days, Hechicero defeated Último Guerrero at CMLL 88.
+Aniversario to win the title.
+Hechicero lost the title on November 7, 2022 against Gran Guerrero.